mrsimonsen/UnityPlaygroundCustomScripts/README.md

 ### Modify Health By Tag
 Allows an object to only do damage to a certain tag.
 This fixes the problem where bullets shot by the player damage the player or enemies damage other enemies.

+### Move animated
+Extends the "Move with arrows" script to allow it to trigger an animation.
+Also allows an avatar to be constrained in it's 'look direction'.

 ### Object Shooter 2 Keys
 Allows you to shoot an object when 2 keys are pressed at the same time.